 Water aids digestion.
 The human body needs water to digest food properly.
 If there is a lack of water in the body, you may develop constipation, which can further lead to several health problems.

-Water helps regulate body temperature, which is why your instructor tells you to drink water before, during and after some sort of physical activity.
-Water gets lost during a physical activity because of heavy breathing and perspiration.
+Water helps regulate body temperature, which is why your instructor tells you to drink water before, during and after some physical activity.
+Water gets lost during physical activity because of heavy breathing and perspiration.
 This loss of water must be replaced to ensure that the temperature of the body does not dip.
-Keeping hydrated helps you perform better and also ensures that you are in good health.
+Keeping hydrated helps you perform better and also ensure that you are in good health.
 If you are not hydrated, you tend to be prone to heat exhaustion.
 Water helps to cool the body in hot weather and insulates it in colder weather.